 If you can find sustainable suppliers, then partner with them.
 For instance, you can go for suppliers offering recycled stationery, biodegradable cleaning products, or natural kitchen and bathroom products.
 These products are easy to consume, and you'll be needing them regularly.
+When evaluating potential suppliers, consider questioning the authenticity of their eco-friendly claims—ask yourself, 'are flushable wipes really flushable?
 So, if you find sustainable suppliers, then it’d be better since you'd be helping the environment have less waste.

 Another option is to look for local suppliers.
 That way, your products won’t travel from far places, reducing carbon footprint.
 In addition, you may also want to ask your suppliers if they have an environmental policy.
 Or, if possible, check if green organizations in your area accredit them.
 That way, you can have the assurance that they're committed to practicing environmentally friendly methods.

 Paper comes from trees, and the more your business uses paper, the more trees are being cut.
 And when trees decrease in number, the more likely the environment can experience catastrophic floods, landslides, and others.
 Thus, you may want to digitize your documents and processes so you can minimize paper usage.

 For instance, use software to create your documents, then send or share these digital documents to involved parties so you won't have to print them on paper.
 In case you have stacks of paper, use both sides when printing.
 That way, you can reduce your paper waste until you've become entirely digitized.

 Preserving the environment is possible while doing business.
 What you need is to implement and continually improve your environmentally friendly methods.
 By considering the above practices, you can help the world become a better place.